PADDLERS: YOUR ACTIONS CAN HELP PROTECT YOUR WATERS!

 Invasive species are plants, animals, or microbes that are introduced from other places.
 Once established invasives threaten biodiversity, causing significant ecological and economic damage along the way.

-Why should you care?
+Why should I care?

 Invasives can dramatically change your favoirte places.
 Some types of aquatic weeds clog waterways to the point that boats can’t get through them.
 Invasive mussels leave piles of sharp-edged shells that can slice bare feet and shred neoprene.
 The presence of invasives can also mean new boating fees and regulations.